ibm-cloud-docs/openshift/openshift_locations.md

 * [View documentation on the API commands](https://containers.cloud.ibm.com/global/swagger-global-api/).
 * Generate a client of the API to use in automation by using the [`swagger.json` API](https://containers.cloud.ibm.com/global/swagger-global-api/swagger.json).

-To interact with the global {{site.data.keyword.containerlong_notm}} API, enter the command type and append `global/v1/command` to the endpoint.
+To interact with the global Red Hat OpenShift on IBM Cloud API, enter the command type and append `global/v1/command` to the endpoint.

 Example of `GET /clusters` global API:
 ```